Sakuralbj/CNCF-GSoC/Arena/User_guide.md

 3\.
 Tensorflow serving with GPU

-You can deploy and serve a Tensorflow model with GPU
+You can deploy and serve a Tensorflow model with GPU.

 Submit tensorflow serving job to deploy and serve machine learning models using the following command.